Schedule multiple waves of the same size

 To do this, select the Schedule multiple waves of the same size option.
 Enter 20 as the waves size and 1 day in the Interval field.

-If you select this option, you need to define the start day/time for each wave you are sending, as well as the size of each wave.
+If you select this option, define the start day/time for each wave you are sending, as well as the size of each wave.

-Add as many waves as you want.
-You can reorder them according to your needs.
+Add as many waves as needed.
+Reorder them according to your requirements.

 In the example below, the first wave represents 25% of the total number of messages included in the delivery and starts immediately.
 The next two waves complete the delivery and are set to begin at six-hour intervals.

-One common use case for using multiple waves according to a calendar is during ramp-up process.
+One common use case for using multiple waves according to a calendar is during the ramp-up process.

 When emails are sent using a new platform, Internet service providers (ISPs) are suspicious of IP addresses that are not recognized.
 If large volumes of emails are suddenly sent, the ISPs often mark them as spam.

-To avoid being marked as spam, you can progressively increase the volume sent using waves.
-This should ensure smooth development of the start-up phase and enable you to reduce the overall rate of invalid addresses.
+To avoid being marked as spam, progressively increase the volume sent using waves.
+This ensures smooth development of the start-up phase and reduces the overall rate of invalid addresses.

 To do so, use the Schedule waves according to a calendar option.
 For example, set the first wave to 10%, the second to 15%, the third to 20%, and so on.